-The interrogation system employs a tuneable fiber-laser system operating between 1525 and 1560 nm to provide spectral measurement of the FBG sensors with a spectral resolution comparable to that of a laboratory wavemeter (1 to 2 pm), but with a much higher signal-to-noise ratio (SNR).
+The interrogation system employs a tuneable fiberlaser system operating between 1525 and 1560 nm to provide spectral measurement of the FBG sensors.
+The spectral resolution comparable to that of a laboratory wavemeter (1 to 2 pm), but with a much higher signalto-noise ratio (SNR).

-Fig. 3: Schematic of FSD fiber-optic sensor signal harness.
+Fig. 4: Schematic of FSD fiber-optic sensor signal harness.

-The FSD system provides six external fiber-optic I/O sensor lines (see fig. 3).
-Four of these will be linked to provide back-up monitoring for the SSTL propulsion Proba-2.
-This includes separate system on connectorized fiber-optic signal lines with Diamond FC/APC connectors for the high-T thruster measurements and a P/T sensor line for monitoring the Xe propellant pressure.
+The FSD system provides six external fiber-optic I/O sensor lines (see fig. 4).
+Four of these are linked to provide back-up monitoring for the SSTL propulsion system on Proba-2.
+This includes separate fiber-optic signal lines with Diamond FC/APC connectors for the high-T thruster measurements and the P/T sensor that monitors the Xe propellant pressure.
 Additional Fiber-optic sensor lines (SENS3, SENS4) contain serially-multiplexed FBG sensors for measuring the temperature distribution a strategic points along the SSTL propellant pipeline.
-Two additional sensor lines (SENS5, SENS6) will be used to provide redundant measurements of other payloads on the Proba-2.
+Two additional sensor lines (SENS5, SENS6) provide redundant measurements of other payloads on the Proba-2.